 2candidate unsafe_rate=0.0% coverage=100.0% abstentions=3This is a useful repair on four deliberately small cases.
 It isn't enough to claim production factuality.
 The candidate abstains on three of four requests here because the test suite is failure-heavy by design.

-For this workflow, extra decoding tricks aren't the next priority.
-The current failure is already localized: the draft adds a fact absent from a live source.
-Start with controls whose effect can be tested against that source:
+For this workflow, extra decoding tricks aren't next priority.
+Failure is already local: the draft adds a fact absent from a live source.
+Start with controls you can test directly against that source:

 | Layer | Invariant | Failure it prevents |